Sauter la navigation

-What does the Debug Bar plugin do?
+What is the Debug Bar plugin?

 Installing the Debug Bar plugin